rlivingsus/misc/AllBooks.md

 - Tuhovsky, Ian: The Art of Reading People (kindle)
 - Turnbull, Cadwell: The Lesson
 - Tyson, Neil deGrasse: Astrophysics for Peole in a Hurry
+- Urrea, Luis Alberto: The House of Broken Angels
 - Urschel, John: Mind & Matter
 - Vance, Jack: The Eyes of the Overworld
 - Vann, David: A Mile Down